Mind–body problem: Interactionism

+Avshalom Elitzur has defended interactionism and has described himself as a "reluctant dualist".
+One argument Elitzur makes in favor of dualism is an argument from bafflement.
+According to Elitzur, a conscious being can conceive of a P-zombie version of his/herself.
+However, a P-zombie cannot conceive of a version of itself that lacks corresponding qualia.

 Epiphenomenalism

 The viewpoint of epiphenomenalism suggests that the physical brain can cause mental events in the mind, but that the mind cannot interact with the brain at all; stating that mental occurrences are simply a side effect of the brain's processes.
 This viewpoint explains that while one's body may react to them feeling joy, fear, or sadness, that the emotion does not cause the physical response.
 Rather, it explains that joy, fear, sadness, and all bodily reactions are caused by chemicals and their interaction with the body.

 Psychophysical parallelism

 The viewpoint of psychophysical parallelism suggests that the mind and body are entirely independent from one another.
 Furthermore, this viewpoint states that both mental and physical stimuli and reactions are experienced simultaneously by both the mind and body, however, there is no interaction nor communication between the two.

 Double aspectism

 Double aspectism is an extension of psychophysical parallelism which also suggests that the mind and body cannot interact, nor can they be separated.
 Baruch Spinoza and Gustav Fechner were two of the notable users of double aspectism, however, Fechner later expanded upon it to form the branch of psychophysics in an attempt to prove the relationship of the mind and body.